aklump/easy-perms/knowledge/pages/general/README.md

 If permissions are failing to set, try manually resetting all paths to 0755, e.g. `chmod -R 0755 *` (or `sudo chmod -R 0755 *` if necessary) from the application root.

 Now execute the controller and the permissions should apply correctly.

+More information may be available in the PHP error log, here is an example:

+1. Find the path to the php_error.log: `php -i | grep error_log`
+2. `tail /Applications/MAMP/logs/php_error.log`

 ### Things To Note